isaacnmm/pestpolicy-hugo2XX/content/posts/does-chlorine-safely-kill-fleas-on-cats/index.md

 layout: post
 ---

-[Fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/) got your cat down?
+[Fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)got your cat down?
 Forget the pool chlorine it's a recipe for disaster, and it can be downright dangerous for your precious kitty.
 Even small amounts of chlorine can be harmful to cats.
 Here why: - **Skin and eye irritation: **Chlorine can cause painful burns and itchy rashes on your cat's delicate skin and eyes.

 - **Digestive distress: **Ingesting chlorine can lead to vomiting, diarrhea, and even internal damage.